 As you enter the phone number or a recipient's name, matching contacts appear.
 You can choose a suggested recipient or continue entering the phone number.

-- 5. Press the OK key 📧 to access the text field.
+- 5. Press on to access the text field.

-- 6. Use the keypad to enter your message.
+- Use the keypad to enter your message.

-- 7. Press the OK key 📧 SEND.
+- 7. Press @ [SEND].

 Select Recipient(s) Using Add